exercism/x86-64-assembly/exercises/concept/lost-and-found/.docs/introduction.md

 A `ret` instruction does the opposite operation.
 It pops from the stack into `rip`, so execution returns to the calling function.

-So, at point of entry, `rsp` points to the address to be returned.
+At point of entry, `rsp` points to the address to be returned.
 This is the address `ret` must pop from the stack.

 So, any change in the value of `rsp` inside a function, either directly or with `push`, must be reversed before the function returns.